-- Financial data relative to direct establishment/installation and management costs of ACPF best management practices has been updated to 2019 dollars for the state of Iowa.
-For expanded assessment purposes, financial data relevant to Nebraska, Minnesota and Illinois is also being created.
+1) Financial data relative to direct establishment/installation and management costs of ACPF conservation practices was updated and comprehensive BMP cost data was created for the state of Iowa to 2019 dollars.
+For expanded assessment purposes financial data relevant to Nebraska, Minnesota, and Illinois was also created.

-- The team has been working on equations for Iowa, Minnesota and Illinois that translate state-level soil productivity indices into 2018-2019 land rent so that proxy opportunity costs associated with ACPF BMPs that take land out of production can be calculated (e.g., wetlands, buffers, grass waterways).
-The research team is developing the databases required for these calculations and using soil productivity data layers available within the gSSURGO soil database.
+2) Working equations for Iowa, Minnesota, and Illinois were created to translate state-level soil productivity indices into 2018-2019 land rent so that proxy opportunity costs associated with ACPF BMPs that take land out of production can be calculated (e.g., wetlands, buffers, grass waterways).
+The team is developing the various databases required for these calculations.

-- The team has fully updated and re-conditioned the case-study watershed (Big Creek Lake Watershed in Polk County Iowa) using the new ACPF toolbox version 3.0 and continues to explore approaches to optimize use of the updated financial data.
-For the Big Creek watershed, using ACPF outputs, updated BMP direct costs and nitrogen efficiency reduction data, proof of concept optimization has been run using Matlab (e.g., least cost to achieve 40 percent N reductions).
-The team is in the process of translating Matlab optimization into Python language to build ArcGIS toolboxes.
+3) The team has fully updated and reconditioned the case-study watershed using the new ACPF toolbox version 3.0.
+Approaches to optimize using updated financial data continues to be explored.
+For the Big Creek watershed, using ACPF outputs, updated BMP direct costs and nitrogen efficiency reduction data, we have run proof of concept optimization using Matlab (e.g., least cost to achieve 40% N reductions).

-- A poster and oral presentation were given at the 2019 SWCS International Annual Conference this July in Pittsburg, Pennsylvania.
+Outreach included a poster and oral presentation at the 2019 SWCS International Annual Conference in Pittsburgh, Pennsylvania.